- Switzerland travel tips: how to save money for train, food, and more

 The Old Arsenal is not far from Maison Travel, housed in an archway by the street with several cannons.
 But the star attraction is the trilogy of mosaics that depicts key historical scenes from Geneva’s past.
 The first shows Julius Caesar arriving in 58 BC, then the reformation led by John Calvin in the 16th century, and lastly the city joining the Swiss Confederation.

 Near Maison Travel and behind the city hall is the Trielle Promenade, home to a 22 m dark green wooden bench that is the longest outdoor wooden bench in the world.
-It overlooks the mountains and surrounded by chestnut trees, making it an idyllic spot for a relaxing read or chat with friends.
+It overlooks the mountains and is surrounded by chestnut trees, making it an idyllic spot for a relaxing read or chat with friends.

 The park itself is a lovely space with many university students and chess players.